atodorov/dotcloud-nodejs-hello-world/README.md

-A quick exemple how to start with Node.js on dotCloud.
+A quick example how to start with Node.js on dotCloud.

 Test it!
 --------